Two Guns, Arizona: Early history

 Native artifacts found at Two Guns have been dated to between 1050 and 1600.

 As white settlers began to populate the area in the mid-19th century, Two Guns was recognized as an ideal place to cross Canyon Diablo, first by wagon, then later by vehicle.

 Two Guns was the site of a mass murder of Apaches by their Navajo enemies in 1878.
 Some Apaches had hidden in a cave at Two Guns to avoid detection, but were discovered by the Navajos, who lit sagebrush fires at the cave's exit and shot any Apaches trying to escape.
 The fire asphyxiated 42 Apaches, after which they were stripped of their valuables.
 The murder site is referred to as the "death cave".
-(However this story has been disputed).

-During the winter of 1879–80, Billy the Kid and his outlaw gang hid in the ruins of a stone house and corral on the west rim of Canyon Diablo, across from Two Guns.

 In 1880, long before Two Guns was established as a settlement, the construction of the Santa Fe Railway was progressing across northern Arizona.
 At the location where the rail line crossed Canyon Diablo, about 3 mi north of Two Guns, construction was delayed while a trestle was built.
 A settlement populated by male work crews was established near the construction site and was named Canyon Diablo, after the nearby canyon.
 The settlement "quickly became a wild and lawless place as drifters, gamblers, and outlaws made their way to town".
 Four men employed by the Hashknife Ranch robbed the train at Canyon Diablo in 1889, then fled on horseback with $100,000 in currency, 2,500 new silver dollars, and $40,000 in gold coins, as well as silver watches, jewelry, and diamonds.
 A posse led by sheriff Buckey O'Neill pursued the bandits, but recovered less than $100 when the men were captured.
 Years later, after release from prison, one of the thieves disclosed that the stolen goods, along with their rifles, had been buried in the canyon rim near Two Guns.
 The location remains popular with treasure hunters.

 The National Old Trails Highway (called the "Santa Fe Highway" in Arizona) was built in 1907 in Arizona, and loosely followed the railway.
 The highway crossed the dry river bed of Canyon Diablo at the Two Guns location, and zig-zagged up and down each embankment.
 In 1915, Canyon Diablo Bridge opened at the Two Guns crossing, and was used until 1938 when a new bridge was built nearby.